On the Ubiquity of (Almost) Contact Structures in Hot MQCD at Intermediate Coupling: Corrections and When to Go Beyond - A Brief Review

 Now, it was shown in \cite{OR4} that if one makes an ansatz:

-one can self-consistently, set $C_{MNP}^{(1)}=0$.
-Further, as proved in \cite{OR4} (as Lemma 1), in the neighborhood of the Ouyang embedding of flavor $D7$-branes (\ref{Ouyang}) (that figure in the type IIB string dual of thermal QCD-like theories at high temperatures \cite{metrics}) effected by working in the neighborhood of small $\theta_{1,2}$ (assuming a vanishingly small Ouyang embedding parameter), in the MQGP limit (\ref{MQGP_limit}), $\lim_{N\rightarrow\infty}\frac{E_8}{J_0}=0, \lim_{N\rightarrow\infty} \frac{t_8t_8G^2R^3}{E_8}=0$.
+to be substituted into the equations of motion, one can self-consistently set $C_{MNP}^{(1)}=0$.
+Further, as proved in \cite{OR4} (as Lemma 1), in the neighborhood of the Ouyang embedding of flavor $D7$-branes (see \cite{metrics}) (that figure in the type IIB string dual of thermal QCD-like theories at high temperatures \cite{metrics}) effected by working in the neighborhood of small $\theta_{1,2}$ (assuming a vanishingly small Ouyang embedding parameter), in the MQGP limit (\ref{MQGP_limit}), $\lim_{N\rightarrow\infty}\frac{E_8}{J_0}=0, \lim_{N\rightarrow\infty} \frac{t_8t_8G^2R^3}{E_8}=0$.
 Therefore, $E_8$ and $t_8^2G^2R^3$-contributions (were) are disregarded (in \cite{OR4}).